 Pricing should reflect the market value of the Material on the transfer date, which is when the criteria in Section IV.2.(i), (ii), and (iii) are met.
 This does not mean the date the transfer is valued by the Operator’s accounting department or the date of physical movement from the joint property to a yard if criteria in Section IV.2.(i), (ii), and (iii) are not met.

 Any of the pricing methods listed above are acceptable forms of pricing Material transferred to and from the Joint Property rather than being directly purchased for the Joint Property.
 However, the Operator should not pick and choose the method that is favorable to each specific transfer.
-It is acceptable for the Operator to use one or more of the pricing methods.
+It is acceptable for the Operator to use one or more of the pricing methods, and it is not possible to use the same pricing method for every type of commodity as the data are not always available.
 For example, casing which has an API connection, and a standard weight and grade may be priced utilizing CEPS while casing with a premium connection and a proprietary grade may be more appropriately priced utilizing a recent purchase price.
+Regardless of method used, Operator must be able to support its pricing method.

 The Operator must maintain auditable documentation to support the pricing and to provide Non-Operators upon request.